Erie County News & EventsUpcoming Events, Media and Podcasts

-Dr. Shilpa Kapoor, DDS, MS, BDS, is Lead Clinical Dentist/Interim Dental Director for the Community Health Center of Buffalo, Inc. Dr. Kapoor is a native of India where she received a bachelor’s degree in Dental Surgery (BDS) from Baba Farid University of Health...
+Dr. Shilpa Kapoor, DDS, MS, BDS, is Lead Clinical Dentist/Interim Dental Director for The Community Health Center of Buffalo, Inc, Inc. Dr. Kapoor is a native of India where she received a bachelor’s degree in Dental Surgery (BDS) from Baba Farid University of Health...

 New Year Visits to Dentist are Vital to Your Health